Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Calibration of the exciton and photon fractions in long-lifetime microcavity structures

 In short-lifetime microcavity structures, the exact detuning and exciton fraction of the polariton dispersion can be found easily at every point in the sample by measuring both the photoluminescence (PL) and reflectivity spectra of the upper and lower polaritons.
 In the long-lifetime structures developed for the experiments discussed in Sections II and III (discussed at length in Refs.~\onlinecite{prx} and \onlinecite{steger-prb}), neither of these measurements is easily possible.
 Reflectivity is made difficult because the mirrors in these structures have reflectivity greater than 0.9999.
 As a consequence, the linewidths of the dips in the reflectivity are too narrow to resolve.
 At the same time, PL from the upper polariton is nearly impossible to see.
 This is because polaritons in the upper state can scatter into the lower polariton states by efficient phonon emission.
 While this rate is essentially the same for upper polaritons in both short-lifetime and long-lifetime structures, the rate of radiative emission is around a factor of 100 lower in the long-lifetime structures.
 The branching ratio of these two avenues of depletion of the upper polariton state therefore implies PL from the upper polariton branch that is 100 times weaker.

 To overcome this, we used photoluminescence excitation spectroscopy (PLE) to identify the upper polariton state.
 Typical results are shown in Figure~\ref{cal1}.
 Although the upper polariton state is clearly identified, it is also quite broad, due to the line broadening discussed in Section II, which is much stronger for the upper polaritons than for the lower polaritons due to their much greater phonon emission rate.
-The measurement method for this plot is quite slow, and although automation has sped it up, the data is somewhat sparse.

 With the lower polariton dispersion of Figure \ref{cal1}(a) and the upper polariton measurement at normal incidence of Figure~\ref{cal1}(b), it is tempting to attempt to fit this data using a simple two-state model.
 However, this model quickly stops being simple.
 When complex energies are utilized to include the effects of line width into such a model, assuming the cavity line width is negligible (a good assumption in high-$Q$ cavities), at a resonant detuning such that the exciton energy $E_x$ equals the cavity photon energy $E_c$, the lower polariton's energy would be